MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 > [!NOTE]
 >
-> * Side panel tabs and content bubbles are not available for anonymous users at the moment.
+> * Side panel tabs and content bubbles aren't available for anonymous users at the moment.
 > * You can build conversational extensibility solutions to engage with meeting participants.
 > * Apps shared on stage by regular in-tenant users will render for anonymous users.